shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

 		SD provides manual braking cmd but brake lights are not functional <br><br>
 		SD provides manual brake cmd too late at start of test causing override after Autonomous SW engages <br><br>
 		SD provides insufficient manual braking to prevent collision when forward or side collision is imminent <br><br>
-		SD provides insufficient manual braking to override Autonomous SW when Autonomous SW is accelerating and deceleration is needed (vehicle speed exceeds limits, collision is imminent, or emergency vehicle is present) <br><br>
+		SD provides insufficient manual braking to override Autonomous SW when Autonomous SW is accelerating and deceleration is needed (vehicle speed exceeds limits, collision is imminent, or emergency vehicle is present)

     </td>
     <td class="Too Early / Too Late / Out of Order">